-Coronavirus deepens Iran's isolation, tests Italy and South Korea
+U.S. braces for coronavirus spread as outbreaks worsen in Italy, Iran

 (Interactive graphic tracking global spread of coronavirus here)

-Reporting by Ryan Woo, Yilei Sun and Lusha Zhang in Beijing; Hyonhee Shin and Josh Smith in Seoul; Paresi Hafezi in Dubai; Stephanie Nebehay in Geneva; Francesca Piscioneri and Gavin Jones in Rome; Ritvik Carvalho in London; Writing by Andrew Cawthorne and Gareth Jones; Editing by Timothy Heritage and John Stonestreet
+Reporting by Ryan Woo, Yilei Sun and Lusha Zhang in Beijing; Hyonhee Shin and Josh Smith in Seoul; Paresi Hafezi in Dubai; Stephanie Nebehay in Geneva; Francesca Piscioneri and Gavin Jones in Rome; Ritvik Carvalho in London; Writing by Andrew Cawthorne, Gareth Jones and Cynthia Osterman; Editing by Timothy Heritage, John Stonestreet and Bill Berkrot